kunalmehta14/Learning_ML_Fundamentals/README.md

 ### Data Analysis and Jupyter Notebooks Structure

 Each Jupyter notebook in this repository is dedicated to a specific machine learning concept.
 It provides a comprehensive exploration of the theory behind the concept along with practical examples.

+### Docker Compose Configuration

+To easily set up the testing/development environment, a Docker Compose setup is provided, which includes the following:

++ The latest TensorFlow image
++ CUDA toolkit and cuDNN libraries to access the GPU for training ML models
++ Other data science-related libraries such as NumPy, pandas, Matplotlib, scikit-learn, etc.
++ Jupyter Notebook server to edit and manage the ML notebooks.

 ### Contributions and Community